Dynamic Selection in Algorithmic Decision-making: Simulation Experiments

 \section{Simulation Experiments}

-In this section, we present a simulation study to demonstrate the performances of IV-Greedy and IV-UCB and compare them with the following alternatives.
-These alternatives---similar to both IV-Greedy and IV-UCB---all have a randomization phase of duration $\ttR$, in which each arm is selected uniformly at random. \begin{enumerate}[label=(\roman*)] \item Na\"ive-IV-UCB.
-In each period $t=\ttR+1,\ldots,T$, this algorithm performs arm-specific 2SLS to obtain an estimate of $\BFalpha$ and selects an arm following the same UCB criterion as the IV-UCB algorithm, except that $\widehat{\sigma}_t$ and $\widehat{\BFOmega}_{i,t}$ are defined and computed from the arm-specific 2SLS. \item OLS-UCB.
-In each period $t=\ttR+1,\ldots,T$, this algorithm performs arm-specific OLS to obtain an estimate of $\BFalpha$ and selects an arm following the same UCB criterion as the IV-UCB algorithm, except that $\widehat{\sigma}_t$ and $\widehat{\BFOmega}_{i,t}$ are defined and computed from the arm-specific OLS. \item Randomize-then-commit (RTC).
+In this section, we present a simulation study to demonstrate the performance of IV-Greedy and compare it with the following alternatives.
+These alternatives---similar to IV-Greedy---all have a randomization phase of duration $\ttR$, in which each arm is selected uniformly at random. \begin{enumerate}[label=(\roman*)] \item Naive-IV-Greedy.
+In each period $t=\ttR+1,\ldots,T$, this algorithm performs the arm-specific 2SLS method, as detailed in Equation~\eqref{eq:Arm-2SLS}, to obtain an estimate of $\BFalpha$ and selects an arm following a greedy manner. \item OLS-UCB.
+In each period $t=\ttR+1,\ldots,T$, this algorithm performs the arm-specific OLS method, as detailed in Equation~\eqref{eq:OLS}, to obtain an estimate of $\BFalpha$ and selects an arm following the upper-confidence-bound (UCB) criterion.
+This algorithm is the standard benchmark in context bandits literature for linear reward functions; see \cite{ZhongHongLiu21} for reference. \item Randomize-then-commit (RTC).
 After the first $\ttR$ periods, this algorithm performs arm-specific 2SLS to obtain an estimate of $\BFalpha$ and commit to it.
-In each period $t=\ttR+1,\ldots,T$, the algorithm continues to use this estimate without updates to select an arm in a greedy manner. \end{enumerate} Note that IV-UCB, Na\"ive-IV-UCB, and OLS-UCB all involve a parameter $\theta$ in their respective UCB criterion, and we set $\theta=0.5$ for them all.
-For all the five algorithms, we set $\ttR=50$ and the total run length $T=20000$.
-In addition, we set $\ttU=100$ for both IV-Greedy and IV-UCB.
+In each period $t=\ttR+1,\ldots,T$, the algorithm continues to use this estimate without updates to select an arm in a greedy manner.
+The details of this algorithm are discussed in Section~\ref{sec:joint-2sls}. \end{enumerate} For all the four algorithms, we set $\ttR=50$ and the total run length $T=20000$.
+In addition, we set $\ttU=100$ for IV-Greedy.

-We evaluate these algorithms via regret and number of wrong arms pulled, both of which are common metrics for online learning algorithms.
-We also perform statistical inference on the coefficients in the reward function upon termination of the algorithms.

-To this end, we consider a two-armed linear contextual bandit problem with three-dimensional covariates, i.e., $M=2$.
+We evaluate these algorithms based on regret and the number of wrong arms pulled---both of which are common metrics for online learning algorithms.
+Additionally, we perform statistical inference on the coefficients in the reward function upon the termination of the algorithms.
+To this end, we consider a two-armed linear contextual bandit problem with three-dimensional covariates, i.e., $K=2$.
 Let the covariate vector $\BFv_t = (1, x_t, d_t)^\intercal$, where $x_t\in\Real$ is an exogenous variable and $d_t\in\Real$ is an endogenous variable.
 The endogeneity is introduced in the following manner.
 Suppose the random reward at time $t$ is

 where $\mu_i(\BFv_t) = \beta_{i,0} + \beta_{i, 1}x_t + \gamma_{i} d_t$, for some parameters $\beta_{i,0}$, $\beta_{i,1}$, and $\gamma_i$.
 Suppose also